 The MBA program at TSU is committed to providing quality academic programs, as demonstrated through our accreditation by AACSB International.

 We are also conveniently located in the heart of Nashville's downtown commercial district, competitively priced, and designed for full-time, part-time, and working professionals with all of our courses offered in the evening.

+The TSU MBA curriculum is a broad -based management education that provides you with the knowledge and skills to assume leadership positions in public and private companies.
 Adding to the quality of the MBA program is a dedicated faculty with outstanding credentials in teaching, research, and business.
-One hundred percent of the faculty hold doctorate degrees from a broad range of leading universities in the United States and abroad.
+One hundred percent of the faculty holds doctorate degrees from a broad range of leading universities in the United States and abroad.

 Students benefit from a faculty dedicated to their fields of study and willing to work with students both inside and outside the classroom.
 Because of small class sizes, MBA candidates have the opportunity to question, explore, and discuss subject matter in great detail in a professional setting.

-The College of Business offers the General Master of Business Administration (MBA) and concentrations in Accounting, Management of Information Systems, Finance, and Supply Chain Management.
 Graduate students enjoy the prestige of matriculating in the oldest and most seasoned Master of Business Administration program offered in Nashville, having commenced in 1970.
 Candidates for the MBA come from all stations of life and all regions of the U. S., as well as Asia, Africa, Europe, Caribbean, and other locations around the world.